68 Pages Posted: 13 Nov 2020 Last revised: 15 Jun 2022

 67 Pages Posted: 13 Nov 2020 Last revised: 13 Sep 2021

 Date Written: November 11, 2020

-We marry human rights law with our lived experience to argue that the capacity for redemption is an innate human characteristic.
-By documenting the dehumanizing effect of codified condemnation and the struggle for humanity after a legal system has deemed you irredeemable, we seek to show why all humans should have a legal right to redemption – a right embedded in the Eighth Amendment through the latent concept of human dignity.
+This Article marries human rights law with our lived experience to argue that the capacity for redemption is an innate human characteristic.
+By documenting the dehumanizing effect of codified condemnation and the struggle for humanity after a person has been found irredeemable in a court of law, we seek to show why all humans should have a legal right to redemption—a right embedded in the Eighth Amendment through the latent concept of human dignity.

-The reading of the Eighth Amendment, we call for, would require a dramatic re-imagination of the U.S. criminal legal system.
-One that elevates humanity, not deprives it.
+The reading of the Eighth Amendment we call for would require a dramatic reimagination of the U.S. criminal legal system into one that elevates humanity, not deprives it.
 One that creates opportunities for healing and human development, not denies it.
-One that forbids a state from making unalterable decisions about the human capacity for redemption.
+One that facilitates the human capacity for redemption, not forbids it.
 One, in other words, that recognizes that change is always possible.

 Keywords: LWOP, Eighth Amendment, cruel and unusual punishment, human dignity, human rights law, European Court of Human Rights, Vinter, Immanuel Kant, Hans Kelsen, life sentence, redemption, right to hope, Miller v.
 Alabama